Giannis Antetokounmpo scores 24 points, Bucks beat Hornets 111-99 to sweep season series

 Milwaukee jumped out to a 10-2 lead behind a driving dunk from Antetokounmpo to take control early.

-But the Hornets couldn't sustain the momentum, as the Bucks closed the first half with a 24-10 run behind Antetokounmpo and Damian Lillard, who finished with 17 points, to build a 19-point lead.
+But the Hornets couldn’t sustain the momentum, as the Bucks closed the first half with a 24-10 run behind Antetokounmpo and Damian Lillard, who finished with 17 points.

-Milwaukee shot 55% in the first half, including 9 of 18 on 3s, and was never seriously challenged in the second half.

 UP NEXT